Kathy Heivilin, BS, CPIA, RBP

 justification and will not be authorized under this mechanism.

-D. Changes in euthanasia to any method approved in the current AVMA Guidelines.
+D. Changes in euthanasia to any method approved in the current AVMA Guidelines for

 E. Changes in duration, frequency, type, or number of approved procedures